National Cancer Institute

 - Being postmenopausal.

-- Having emotional distress, such as anxiety or depression.
+- Distress, such as anxiety or depression.

-- Having other diseases or conditions.
+- Other diseases or conditions.

 - Using alcohol or other substances that change your mental state.